newtonhonk/dotfiles/README.md

 ### Notes:
 - This config is mainly for Fedora 39 running a on TUXEDO Pulse 14 Gen3 Version 1.0
-- The screenmode is currently set to 2880x1800@96.011Hz, because at 120Hz I have flickering in Firefox and Thunderbird
+- ~The screenmode is currently set to 2880x1800@96.011Hz, because at 120Hz I have flickering in Firefox and Thunderbird~
-- Adaptive Sync is on
+- Adaptive Sync is ~on~ off

 ### Screenshot:
 ![Screenshot sway](screenshot.png "Screenshot of Sway")